payl402/website/README.md

 The website includes a simple L402 client implementation that connects to the L402 Gateway and a launchpad to handle payment challenges and token management.

 * **L402 Gateway**
-The first production L402 payment gateway by L402 Labs that acts as the "paywall".
+The production L402 payment gateway that acts as the "paywall".

 * **L402 Server**
 The launchpad as a L402 service at backend simulates a protected resource that requires L402 payments for access.